Si-Alm/CodingPractice/README.md

 4. Create a new branch with the format `<username>_<practicename>`
 5. Create a directory under `Solutions` with the same name as your branch
 6. Get to coding!
 	1. Try to come up with your own solution at first, but if you get stuck feel free to look at other's solutions.
-However, any copy-pasted solutions will be marked
+However, any copy-pasted solutions will not be accepted.
 7. Once you have a solution add, commit, and push your new branch
 8. Make a pull request for your changes
 9. Bam!
 Wait for any review and watch your branch get merged.